It's National Taco Day

-It's Taco Day…and who doesn't love tacos?
-For this holiday, you're allowed to pull out all the stops!
-This recipe, courtesy of www.thenibble.com, takes advantage of all the wonderful , zesty flavors from south of the border.
+It's the 4th of October, so it is National Taco Day and who doesn't love tacos?
+For this holiday, you're allowed to pull out all the stops.
+This recipe, courtesy of www.thenibble.com, takes advantage of all the wonderful, zesty flavors from south of the border.
 It's a spicy fiesta for your mouth.
 With the chile peppers and chocolate, you get a nice mixture of hot and sweet.
 This meal is sure to be a favorite for those who aren't afraid of the kick!

 - 1/2 cup water

 - 1/3 cup tomato paste